 What Are The Potential Effects of Hashish Use?

-The use of hashish can lead to both short-term and long-term effects on users.
-Extended use may increase the risk of physical harm.
+The use of hashish, a concentrated form of cannabis, can lead to a range of short-term and long-term effects on users.
+While some individuals use hashish for its psychoactive effects, extended use may increase the risk of physical and psychological harm.

 Short-Term Effects Of Hashish